The Delicious Crescent

 Instructions

-• Wash the eggplant and wipe it dry.
-Cut it into ¾ inch slices.
+• Wash the eggplant and pat it dry.
+Cut into ¾-inch slices.

-• Prepare the chermoula dressing by combining the remaining ingredients and whisk it well.
+• Prepare the chermoula dressing by combining the remaining ingredients in a bowl and whisking well.

-• Plate the Moroccan eggplant salad with chermoula on a serving dish.
-Garnish with finely chopped herbs and/or preserved lemon peel.
+• Transfer to a serving dish and garnish with finely chopped herbs and/or preserved lemon peel.

 Notes